Dr Sam Miles

 My research integrates technology studies, social sciences and broadly queer theoretical approaches to better understand human behaviour in increasingly digitally-mediated societies, with a focus on real-life contexts.
-My fellowship at LSHTM includes work on community involvement, participation in health, adolescent sexual health and behaviour and family planning, especially amongst marginalised populations.
-I am also interested in urban studies, MSM health and risk-taking, and gender and sexuality.
+My work at LSHTM includes community involvement, participation in health, adolescent sexual health and behaviour and family planning, especially amongst marginalised populations.
+I am also interested in urban studies, LGBTQ health and community, and gender and sexuality.

-I am a peer reviewer for Health & Place, Culture; Health & Sexuality; Frontiers in Psychology and International Journal of E-Politics (IJEP), and the early-career representative for the Critical Public Health research group at London School of Hygiene & Tropical Medicine.
+I am a peer reviewer for Health & Place; Culture, Health & Sexuality; Frontiers in Psychology and Journal of Homosexuality.
+I am the early-career representative for the Critical Public Health research group at London School of Hygiene & Tropical Medicine.